 Sitter associated with 11 portraits

 A poet and essayist best known for his promotion of younger writers such as Keats and Shelley.
 In 1808, he established a political periodical called the Examiner.
 Celebrated for its reformist line, the Examiner also promoted the work of Keats, Shelley, Charles Lamb and William Hazlitt.
-It deliberately antagonised the government and in 1812, Hunt and his brother John were sentenced for an article criticizing the Prince Regent.
-It continued in production from their prison cells, but lost momentum after their release.
-In 1822, Leigh Hunt travelled to Italy with Shelley and Byron and founded a radical journal called The Liberal.
+It deliberately antagonised the government and in 1812, after a string of libel charges, Hunt and his brother John were sentenced for an article criticising the Prince Regent.
+Although the Examiner continued in production from his prison cell, it lost momentum after the his release.
+In 1822, Leigh Hunt travelled to Italy with Shelley and Byron and founded a short-lived radical journal called The Liberal.

-by James Charles Armytage, published by Smith, Elder & Co, after Joseph Severn
+by John Carr (or James Charles) Armytage, published by Smith, Elder & Co, after Joseph Severn